We use acoustic and satellite tagging to collect data on white sharks.

 Acoustic tags, which can last for up to 10 years, emit a series of pings over a short period of time that provide a unique identification for each tag — some of the tags can also transmit information on temperature and swim depth.

 Our acoustic tags are surgically implanted to enable more data to be collected over the lifespan of the tag.

 For our tagging, juvenile white sharks (< 3 m) are caught and held in a cradle beside the vessel while the acoustic tag is planted in the belly via a minor surgical procedure.

-The risk of the tagging procedure (to sharks and humans) is minimised through careful management and observance of health and safety and animal ethics procedures.
+The risk of the tagging procedure (to sharks and humans) is minimised through careful management and observance of animal ethics procedures and health and safety.